 The second point is crucial to understand the gender pay gap: the gap is a statistic that changes during the life of a worker.
 In most rich countries, it’s small when formal education ends and employment begins, and it increases with age.
 As we discuss in our analysis of the determinants, the gender pay gap tends to increase when women marry and when/if they have children.

-The following scatter plot shows available ILO estimates on the gender pay gap (vertical axis) vs GDP per capita (on a logarithmic scale along the horizontal axis).
+The scatter plot here shows available ILO estimates on the gender pay gap (vertical axis) vs GDP per capita (on a logarithmic scale along the horizontal axis).
 As we can see there is a weak positive correlation between GDP per capita and the gender pay gap.
 However, the chart shows that the relationship is not really linear.
 Actually, middle-income countries tend to have the smallest pay gap.

 Olivetti and Petrongolo (2008) show that this pattern holds in the data: unadjusted gender wage gaps across countries tend to be negatively correlated with gender employment gaps.
 That is, the gender pay gaps tend to be smaller where relatively fewer women participate in the labor force.